matyasselmeci/docs/docs/data/xrootd/xrootd-authorization.md

 (by the `vo-client-lcmaps-voms` package), you will have to copy them to `/etc/grid-security/voms-mapfile`.

+### Banning users or VOs

+There is no first class way of banning a user or VO in the current XRootD authorization mechanisms.
+Instead you should map them to an identity that has no privileges.

 ### Authorization database ###

 XRootD allows configuring fine-grained file access permissions based on authenticated identities and paths.